rsepassi/simplelinux/README.md

 ### Init

+`simplelinux` uses a combination of BusyBox init and BusyBox runit.

-`simplelinux` uses BusyBox init (for now), which is configured by `initrd/inittab`.
+BusyBox init is the actual `init` program and is configured by `/etc/inittab`, which does the following:
+* Run `/etc/runit/1` to do all one-time setup tasks
+* Run `/etc/runit/2` as a service to start and manage all services
+* Run `/bin/sh` on the console
+* On shutdown, run `/etc/runit/3`

-It does the following:
+`/etc/runit/1` does the following:

-* One-time
-  * Add busybox symlinks
+* Adds BusyBox symlinks
-  * Quiet kernel logging
+* Quiets kernel logging
+* Sets the hostname
+* Runs all scripts in `/etc/init.d`
     * Mount pseudo filesystems
-  * Set the hostname
-  * Show the welcome banner
+* Shows the welcome banner

-* Daemons
+`/etc/runit/2` starts and supervises the services in `/var/service`:
-  * syslogd: system logging, use `logread` to read and `logger` to log
+  * syslog: system logging, use `logread` to read and `logger` to log
-  * udhcpc: setup networking on eth0 and maintain a dhcp lease
+  * dhcp: setup networking on eth0 and maintain a dhcp lease
-  * crond: run cron jobs (per-user crontabs in `/var/spool/cron/crontabs`)
+  * cron: run cron jobs (per-user crontabs in `/var/spool/cron/crontabs`)
-  * ntpd: keep time using ntp.org servers (servers listed in `/etc/ntp.conf`)
+  * ntp: keep time using ntp.org servers (servers listed in `/etc/ntp.conf`)
-  * dropbear: SSH server, creates a server key at `/etc/dropbear/dropbear_ed25519_host_key` on first connection, authorized keys at `/root/.ssh/authorized_keys`.
+  * ssh: Dropbear SSH server, creates a server key at `/etc/dropbear/dropbear_ed25519_host_key` on first connection, authorized keys at `/root/.ssh/authorized_keys`.

-That's it.
+Query service status with `sv status`, e.g. `sv status dhcp`, or query all services with `sv status /var/service/*`.

+Manage services with `sv`.

+All logs go to `syslogd` tagged with the service name.

 ### Kernel configuration